-There are several variables to think about when you purchase a new furnace:
+There are a lot of variables to think about when you buy a new replacement furnace:

 - How much are you looking to spend on monthly heating bills?

 - Do you have anyone in the home with respiratory ailments?